melissed99/snake-game/README.md

 - Draw and record score with new boundaries. ✔️
 - Implement different levels of difficulty (i.e. varying snake speed)✔️

-Milestone 4:
+Milestone 4: TO BE COMPLETED DEC 6?
-- Implement deque for snake movement(?)
+- Implement deque for snake movement(?) 😢
 - Clean up code and add comments
 - Make README

 TO DO:
 - implement deque for snake movement
+- fix bug where apple could potentially be drawn underneath snake
+- fix bug where apple just sometimes does not draw at all?
+- flashing bug fixed (but not really)
 - clean code / delete extra code, change variable names to make more sense
 - add comments, make README